Use Gitolite to Control Access to a Git Server

 Posted on

 Git is a great distributed version control system that can be used to keep track of changes and code for any kind of project.
-Sometimes, it is helpful to configure a git server to house your team’s projects.
+Sometimes, it is helpful to configure a Git server to house your team’s projects.

-Gitolite provides an access-control layer for a git server, so that you can configure user-based git access without the accompanying operating system user accounts.
-This provides your git contributors the privileges they need, without exposing your server to other kinds of interaction.
+Gitolite provides an access-control layer for a Git server, so that you can configure user-based Git access without the accompanying operating system user accounts.
+This provides your Git contributors the privileges they need, without exposing your server to other kinds of interaction.

 We will be installing these components on an Debian 7.0 VPS.
 This tutorial assumes that you have a regular user account on this VPS with sudo privileges.